Board of Directors

 Born July 28, 1973, Karim Belabbas is graduate of the École Supérieure des Métiers de l’Aéronautique in Montpelier (1998).
 He holds a university degree in aeronautics from Saint-Denis University (2001).
 Having been Air Traffic Operations Coordinator with the Aéroport de Paris, Mr. Belabbas joined Air France in November 1999 as an Aircraft Leader.
 Since 2005, Karim Belabbas has been Support Technician Weight and Balance of CDG HUB Ground Operations.

-Born on 23 December, 1963, Leni M.T.
+Born December 23, 1963, Leni M.T.
 Boeren holds a Masters degree in Business Management from Erasmus University in Rotterdam (the Netherlands).

-Ms. Boeren began her career in the financial sector at Paribas in1983 before joining Rabobank, where she held various positions through to 1992.
+She started her career in the financial sector at Paribas in 1983.
+She went on to work for Rabobank, where she held various positions through to 1992.
 She then moved to Robeco as head of the marketing and product management department from 1992 to 1997.
-She subsequently became a member of the Board of directors of Amsterdam Exchanges N.V. followed, in 2000 to 2005, by her appointment as a member of the Executive Committee of Euronext N.V., the result of the 2000 merger of the Paris (ParisBourse), Brussels (Brussels Exchanges) and Amsterdam (Amsterdam Exchanges) stock exchanges.
+She subsequently became a member of the Board of Directors of Amsterdam Exchanges N.V. followed, in 2000 to 2005, by her appointment as a member of the Executive Committee of Euronext N.V., the result of the 2000 merger of the Paris (ParisBourse), Brussels (Brussels Exchanges) and Amsterdam (Amsterdam Exchanges) stock exchanges.

-From 2005 to December 2016, Leni Boeren was successively a member, Vice-Chair and Chair of the Management Board of Robeco Groep N.V., an international asset management firm.
-She was also responsible for Robeco’s subsidiaries in which she held several Board positions.
-She was also Chair and CEO of Robeco Institutional Asset Management (2014-2016) and a member and chair of the board of DUFAS, the Dutch fund & Asset management association (2009-2016).
+From January 2005 until December 2016, Leni Boeren was successively a member, Vice-Chair and Chair of the Management Board of Robeco Groep N.V., an international asset management firm.
+She was also responsible for Robeco’s subsidiaries and held several Board positions.
+She also served as a member and Chair of the Board of DUFAS, the Dutch Fund and Asset Management Association (2009-2016).

 Born May 5, 1949, Isabelle Bouillot holds an advanced degree in Public Law and is a graduate of the Institut des Études Politiques de Paris and the École Nationale d’Administration.